ianlshaw/devops-showcase/README.md

 - run `terraform destroy`

 ## Key learnings
+- I have chosen to manually create vpc resources rather than use the commonly used vpc module.
+- It is of critical importance to ensure that the private subnet is actually private.
+Only the public subnets should have routes which allow communication over the internet

-### TODO
+## TODO
-network ACL restrict private subnet traffic to application traffic from load balancer
+- network ACL restrict private subnet traffic to application traffic from load balancer
+- refactor all values into data.tf
+- make this whole pattern into a module which can be called with as little input data as possible